 - Of course, we all need to ‘clear the neighbourhood’ on occasion.
 The safest way to do this is by taking a damp cloth and gently cleaning the outer areas of your ears.
 Cotton balls are also good here, provided you don’t insert them into your ear canal.

 - Earwax softener is widely available and can make the process of cleaning your ears considerably easier.

 - Talk to your doctor about removing any waxy build-ups during your exam/check-up/social event that you’re both attending (My doctor never had any problems with it.
 Sadly I was told that he unexpectedly moved to Peru right after I asked him about earwax at his Niece’s Bat Mitzvah.
 Shame that).

-- No Sharp Objects! – Never use sharp or pointed objects in your ears.
+- No Sharp Objects! – Never use sharp or pointed objects or the mushrooms from our Motorola Earpieces in your ears.
 Also, avoid ear candles (while we’re at it, never try to make your own candles from ear wax – they smell funny).

 - You might also want to irrigate your ears with a syringe.
 This process involves gently rinsing out your ears with saline solution.
 For best results, use a wax softener about 15 – 30 minutes beforehand.